chrisnyman/form-validation/README.md

 Used to wrap GCInput and checks that required and filled inputs are valid.
 If the check returns true then the form will allow submission.

 ### Usage
-Forms accepts an object that represents the form fields using the property name of `fields`.
+Forms accepts an object that represents the form fields using the property name of `data`.
 To control the UI a template in the form of an anonymous function is passed in as a child.
 In the GCForm component the lodash method `_.mapValues` is used to render the fields.

 ```js
 handleSubmit() {